joseph-flinn/site/frontend/posts/what-how-connection.md

 ---
+title: "Human Connection"
-title: "The Power of WHAT & HOW - Human Connection"
+series: "The Power of WHAT & HOW"
 slug: what-how-connection
 published: 2023-11-06
 description: >